functionaldude/realtime-chat/README.md

 # realtime-chat

-This is System Design Document with small examples for a realtime chat application.
+This is a System Design Document for a realtime chat application.

 ## Requirements